Rotator Cuff Tear

 Researchers performed ultrasounds on 664 participants in a study to check the prevalence of rotator cuff tears in the general population.
 The results, which were published in the Journal of Orthopedics in 2013, showed that of the 147 subjects who were found to have full rotator cuff tears, 65.3 percent of them had no symptoms.

 Rotator cuff tear symptoms can range in severity depending on how the injury occurred.
-A rotator cuff tear caused suddenly due to a fall or accident generally causes intense pain, which may accompany a snapping sensation and sudden weakness.
-Symptoms of tears that develop gradually over time from excessive use tend to start off mild and worsen as time goes on.
+A rotator cuff tear that occurs suddenly as a result of a fall or accident generally causes intense pain, which may accompany a snapping sensation and sudden weakness.
+Symptoms of tears that develop gradually over time from excessive use tend to start off mild and worsen as time goes on, and may interfere with sleep.

 Common rotator cuff tear symptoms include: